-Allowable Activities: Projects funded under this NOFO must be allowable under the Workforce Innovation and Opportunity Act.
-Projects that provide direct services to individuals must meet the eligibility guidelines outlined in the WIOA regulations and summarized in Appendix C. Note that the Department of Commerce is committed to providing preference to all United States veterans, their spouses, and family members who are eligible.
+Allowable Activities: Projects that are funded under this NOFO must be allowable under the Workforce Innovation and Opportunity Act.
+Projects that provide direct services to individuals must meet the eligibility guidelines outlined in the WIOA regulations and summarized in Appendix B. Note that the Department of Commerce is committed to providing preference to all United States veterans, their spouses, and family members who are eligible in regard to all services needed for education and employment acquisition.